DataDog/integrations-core/weaviate/README.md

 #### Containerized
 ##### Metric collection

-Make sure that the Prometheus-formatted metrics are exposed in your Weaviate cluster.
-You can configure and customize this by following the [Weaviate documentation][11].
+Prometheus-formatted metrics must be exposed in your Weaviate cluster.
+You can configure and customize this by following the [RESTful API page][11] in the Weaviate documentation.
 In order for the Agent to start collecting metrics, the Weaviate pods need to be annotated.
-For more information about annotations, refer to the [Autodiscovery Integration Templates][3] for guidance.
-You can find additional configuration options by reviewing the [sample weaviate.d/conf.yaml][4]
+Refer to the [Autodiscovery Integration Templates][3] for guidance.
+You can find additional configuration options in the [sample weaviate.d/conf.yaml][4] file.

 Note: The listed metrics can only be collected if they are available.
 Some metrics are generated only when certain actions are performed.
 For example, the object deletion metric will be exposed only when an object is deleted.